Table of Contents

 OCR categorized the Evoke incident as unauthorized access or disclosure involving electronic medical record systems, with no business associate listed.
 That points inside the covered entity, not to a vendor.

-The timeline is the part operators should study closely.
-The insider-wrongdoing incident reportedly occurred on or before July 2024, but Evoke did not detect abnormal network activity until August 7, 2025.
+The timeline is what operators should study.
+According to the notification filed with the Maine Attorney General, the insider-wrongdoing incident occurred on July 17, 2024, and OCAT became aware of the unauthorized activity on August 7, 2025.
 That is roughly 13 months of undetected internal exposure on records that include SUD treatment information.
 For a federally assisted SUD program subject to SAMHSA’s 42 CFR Part 2, that detection gap is the finding that should keep a CEO up at night, not the headline number of affected individuals.

 The data elements at issue carry elevated sensitivity because of stigma, employment exposure, and downstream discrimination risk for patients in substance use treatment.
-Insider-access incidents like this one rarely reflect a single bad actor in isolation.
-They usually expose deeper weaknesses in workforce lifecycle management: delayed termination of credentials, weak role-based access controls, and audit logs nobody actually reads.
-For MSO and platform operators running multiple Ohio, Florida, or Texas sites, these failures rarely live at one location.
-Once a regulator (OCR, the Ohio Department of Mental Health and Addiction Services, or the Ohio Attorney General) starts asking, the deficiencies show up across the platform.
+Insider-access incidents rarely reflect a single bad actor in isolation.
+Executives usually find deeper weaknesses in workforce lifecycle management: delayed termination of credentials, weak role-based access controls, and audit logs nobody actually reads.
+MSO and platform operators running multiple Ohio, Florida, or Texas sites usually find those failures across the platform, not at one location.
+Once a regulator (OCR, the Ohio Department of Mental Health and Addiction Services, or the Ohio Attorney General) starts asking, the deficiencies show up everywhere.

 Regulatory Exposure and OCR Enforcement Trajectory